 Welcome to CH Grill, Croydon Hall's unique dining experience.
 Serving fresh and locally sourced seafood, steaks and vegetarian dishes for you to cook to your own liking on Individual hot volcanic stones.

 We are generally only open to Hotel Residents for Dinner, however if you are happy to pre-order your food choices then we would love to have you dine with us.
-You can view our menu here Please call us on 01984 642200 or email your pre-order to
+You can view our menu here Please call us on 01984 642200 or email firstname.lastname@example.org for a reservation.

 Quintessential British Countryside Weddings